 • less commonly, patients with SIADH or diabetes insipidus, Cushing’s syndrome, adrenal insufficiency, or hypoglycemia.

-Typically, the student will see and present 3 or 4 outpatients per session and will listen to others presenting as well; on the inpatient service, the student will follow 2 or 3 patients but listen to other presentations as well.
+The student will follow 2 or 3 patients but listen to other presentations as well.
 Each student will receive an extensive packet of articles on the major endocrinologic disease entities.

 SUGGESTED TEXT: 1) Greenspan’s Basic & Clinical Endocrinology: Eighth Edition (Lange Medical Books) 2) Washington Manual Endocrine Subspecialty Consult, 2nd Edition.

 ASSESSMENT: Students are evaluated by their teaching attending, who observes their performance on the inpatient setting, at the bedside, and in rounds.
 Attendings use the College of Medicine Clerkship Evaluation form which evaluates the students in terms of medical knowledge, clinical skills, professional behavior, and humanistic qualities.
 Attendings will discuss their evaluation with the student at the end of the rotation.

 Program Number: ELEC 613